P233/Syntax-highlighting-for-Sass/README.md

 ## Modify Color Scheme

 I have shared a custom `Solarized (Light).tmTheme` file in Color Scheme folder, so that you can see how this highlighting package works.
-But, if you'd like to use other color schemes.
-This package may not work very well, you probably need to modify the color scheme file.

-There is a few examples of how to modify popular color scheme in [Custom Color Scheme.md](https://github.com/P233/Syntax-highlighting-for-Sass/blob/master/Custom%20Color%20Scheme.md).
-You can just copy and paste the code into the color scheme file.
-Take the following steps to learn how to modify any color scheme.
+If you'd like to use other color schemes, this package works fine, but not perfect.
+You can take the following steps to learn how to modify a color scheme.

-I am sorry for the inconvenience, but I haven't found any solution yet.

-### Highlight Property Name
+### Highlight Punctuations

-Property name will be treated as basic text, I guess there is very few color schemes can highlight them.
-We will have to add support for this.
-Copy and paste the following code anywhere between `<array> </array>` in your favorite color scheme file, and replace `#000000` with the property-name color in that file.
-You can find the property-name entry by searching `property-name`, that will not be difficult.
+Most highlighting packages will ignore punctuations (`:` `;` `( )` and `{ }`)，but in this package some punctuations cannot be ignored.
+By default, they will be treated as same as comment.
+You can use the following code to restyle them if you want.
+Copy and paste the code anywhere between `<array> </array>` in your favorite color scheme file, and replace `#000000` with the foreground color which should appear near the top of the file.

 ```
 <dict>
 	<key>name</key>
-	<string>Sass: Property Name</string>
+	<string>Sass: Punctuations</string>
 	<key>scope</key>
-	<string>source.sass, support.constant.property-name.css.sass</string>
+	<string>comment.punctuation</string>
 	<key>settings</key>
 	<dict>
 		<key>foreground</key>